Little-BlackCat/best_game_2022/README.md

 **step 2 : Extraction**

 Next, create the data extractor Python scripts.
 The goal of these scripts are to create a data frame that can be loaded into warehouse using the PostgreSQL-connector-Python library.
-The full scripts file are found in [dags folder](https://github.com/Little-BlackCat/best_game_2022/tree/main/dags).
+The full scripts file are found in [dags folder (helper and operators)](https://github.com/Little-BlackCat/best_game_2022/tree/main/dags).

 ### Reference
 1. <https://rawg.io/>